blazejn95/Limited-Access-Bundle/README.md

   - 3rd column - 95% confidence interval

 The general idea of how simulation works: We basically have n Poisson streams that throw events (requests).
 These events are put into the Flow which is a list of events sorted by their time.
 Every "round" of simulation we pop one event from the flow and change the state of system depending whether it was a demand for resources or finishing service of request.
+TODO:
+- more flexible input.
+For example specifying the time limit of simulation via console
+- getters and setters